openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 then:

 -  The type of the object reference expression must be a nullish type based on an array type or on the *Record* type.
-A compile-time error occurs otherwise.
+Otherwise, a compile-time error occurs.
 -  The object reference expression must be checked to evaluate to nullish value.
 If it does, then the entire *indexingExpression* equals *undefined*.

 If no '?.' is present in an indexing expression, then object reference expression must be an array type or the *Record* type.
-A compile-time error occurs otherwise.
+Otherwise, a compile-time error occurs.

 .. index::
    chaining operator